microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

   };
 ```

+With the `client` and `containerSchema` defined, we have everything we need to create a container object along with the audience.

 1. Replace `TODO 3` with the following code.
-Note, although the `containerId` is stored on the URL hash, we are getting the value from a parent component since we want the user to manually specify whether they want to join an existing container or create a new one.
-With this method, we want to wrap the getContainer call in a try catch in the case that the user inputs a container ID which does not exist.
+Note, the `containerId` is stored on the URL hash.
+A user entering a session from a new browser may copy the URL from an existing session browser or navigate to `localhost:3000` and manually input the container ID.
+With this implementation, we want to wrap the `getContainer` call in a try catch in the case that the user inputs a container ID which does not exist.

 ```js
   let container;